gettheb/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 `--enable-gpu-rasterization` allows other commands to determine how a layer tile (graphics) should be drawn and `--force-gpu-rasterization` determines that the Skia GPU backend should be used for drawing layer tiles (only valid with GPU accelerated compositing).

-Be sure to use Chromium flags at the end of the terminal call if you want to use other Atom flags as they will not be executed after the Chromium flags e.g.:
+Be sure to use Chromium flags at the end of the terminal call if you want to use other Atom flags as they will be executed after the Chromium flags e.g.:

 ``` command-line
 $ atom --safe --enable-gpu-rasterization --force-gpu-rasterization